leifwells/screen-test-example/README.md

 ionic serve
 ```

-Then, start the screen test script:
+Then, in a separate terminal window opened to the project's root directory, start the screen test script:

 ```sh
 npm run e2e-screens